1126 Broadway, Hanover, MA 02339, USA

 Owned By: Town of Hanover

 This linear property is owned by Hanover Conservation.
 It extends for 2 miles along the banks of the Indian Head River in South Hanover.
 The trails follow the course of the river and offer stunning views.
 A former railroad bed provides the primary trail.
-Several narrower footpaths lead right up to the water’s edge, often on rocky outcroppings.
+Don’t miss the narrow footpaths that lead right up to the water’s edge … often on rocky outcroppings!
+There is a very pleasant bench at the end of the trail near Hanson, at a secluded spot at the river’s edge.
+Look for a walking trail from the parking area on Cross/State Street.
+There are trailheads at Luddam’s Ford Park in Hanover, as well as off Water Street and Broadway.

 HISTORY: A former railroad bed is the setting for the primary trail through this property.
 The Hanover Branch Railroad extended 7.8 miles from Hanover Four Corners, through South and West Hanover, across Rockland, to North Abington, where it connected with the Old Colony Railroad to Plymouth.
 Incorporated in 1846, and constructed over the better part of the next 20 years, it officially opened for service in 1868.

 E. Y. Perry, who operated a large tack factory in South Hanover, was largely responsible for the creation of the railway.
 He also owned a general store (now Myette’s) and constructed the building in South Hanover that for many years housed a series of a shoe factories – Goodrich, Cochran, and Shanley — and part of the Clapp Rubber Company.
 The railway facilitated the transport of materials and finished products to and from these and other businesses, but also offered passenger service.
-Amusingly, in its latter years, when the businesses along its route had shut down, it continued to carry passengers, . . . but only by self-propelled cars!
 The Old Colony Railroad absorbed the Hanover Branch in 1887.
 In 1893, the New York, New Haven and Hartford Railroad took over the lease.
 Railroad service had dwindled significantly by the 1930s.

 The Indian Head River Trail offers views of what used to be the Waterman Tack Factory.
 Remnants of its dam are visible on both sides of the river.
 You can also see some of the factory works (this is easier from the Pembroke side).
 Beginning in the 1700s, this site was home to a number of industries.
 The earliest was probably a carding mill, where wool fibers were prepared for spinning.
 Other incarnations included Joseph Smith’s c.
 1726 fulling mill (where wool fiber was cleaned and thickened), and later a grist mill.